 - The riot cop zombie has a reduced spawn rate.
-Initially it was suppose to be removed entirely but it was not.
+Initially, the unit was meant to be entirely removed, but was not.

 - Incendiary ammo does not light zombies on fire

-In the UK, the original box art was censored as the depiction of the back of two extended fingers is considered vulgar and an insult.
+In the UK, the original box art was modified, as the depiction of the back of two extended fingers is considered vulgar and insulting.